Apprenticeships help bring valuable skills into your business with the government's support.

 Flexi-Job Apprenticeships are designed for host employers to take on an apprentice without the need to employ them directly.
 You can host an apprentice on a short-term placement using an agency on the Register of Flexi-Job Apprenticeship Agencies.

 Find an apprentice using social media or open days

 There are other ways to find an apprentice and increase the diversity of your applicants.
 For example, you can:

 - hold open days

 - arrange visits to schools, colleges and universities

-- participate in events, such as WorldSkills UK Live
+- participate in careers events, like WorldSkills UK Live